Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 modules, and therefore sub-projects of the main backend project.

 >Modules are groups of code that are compiled separately of each other, however, they can be used
->as depedndencies of other modules.
+>as dependencies of other modules.
 If you take a look at the service pom.xml, you'll notice that
 >there are dependencies on the persist and api modules.

 Each command in Maven is called a 'goal', and goals can make up parts of other goals.
 You